abhitrivedi99/reusable-code-ts/README.md

 This is mainly based on TypeScript.

-This is a Demo project is for learning purpose.
+This is a Demo project for learning purpose.

 Run this project via following commands: